paasmaker/paasmaker/INSTALL.md

 ## Rabbitmq

+	(Optional for now.)
 	sudo apt-get install rabbitmq-server

 ## Postgres

 For the postgres service, you will need libpq-dev.
+(Not optional because momoko is in requirements.txt)

 	sudo apt-get install libpq-dev